zarf-dev/proposals/0048-schema-update-process/README.md

 A new command `zarf dev upgrade-schema` will be introduced to allow users to convert from one API version to another.
 The command will default to converting to the latest API version.
 It will create a new file `zarf-<apiversion>.yaml` with the converted package definition.
 It will accept a path to a directory containing a zarf.yaml file and an optional flag, `--to`, to declare the API version.
 For instance, a user could run `zarf dev upgrade-schema . --to v1beta1` and they will receive a file called `zarf-v1beta1.yaml`.
 Convert will not allow changing from a newer version to an older version, so running `zarf dev upgrade-schema . --to=v1alpha1` on a `v1beta1` schema will error.
 This command will only accept with a local package definition, and will not accept created packages, published packages, or deployed packages.

 API versions of the package schema will not necessarily coincide with releases of the Zarf CLI.
-One caveat is that Zarf will likely not release an official v1.0.0 version until there is a v1 version of the schema, however it could be the case that a v2 package schema is released while the CLI version is still v1.0.0 and vice versa.
+For instance, Zarf may release a 1.0 version, while the newest package definition API version is v1beta1.

 Once an API version is released, fields will not be removed from it, and there will be no new required fields.